kubevela/kubevela/design/vela-core/migrate-from-oam-runtime.md

 ## For Users Who are Using OAM runtime as Standalone Controller

-If you are using OAM Runtime as Standalone Controller, migrating to KubeVela is very straight forward.
+If you are using OAM Runtime as Standalone Controller, upgrading to KubeVela to KubeVela is very straight forward.

 Server-side KubeVela(We call it `vela-core` for convenience) now includes following **BUILT-IN** CRDs and controllers.